Indra (character): Powers and abilities

 Indra possesses retractable armored plates that he uses to cover himself in protective armor.
 Though he religiously believes in absolute non-violence, he is later forced to act in self-defense and attack a corrupt military officer, resulting in an internal struggle that causes him to lose access to his powers.
 When trying to access his armor plating, he experiences great pain and believes this to be a punishment from the Yakshas for his transgression.
-After receiving mentoring from Rogue, Indra's powers return significantly changed and stronger than before.
-His armor takes the form of a full-body, Hindu-stylized suit of armor.
-He is also able to generate similarly stylized psionic weaponry.
+After receiving mentoring from Rogue, Indra's powers return significantly changed and stronger than before, allowing him to manifest a full suit of armor and psionic weaponry.

 Reception

-Indra was highlighted as a forgotten character on CBR's Emma Singer as well as George Elsemere listed him among forgotten X-Men.
-The Comics Vault website listed Indra as an example of a teenager going through crisis of faith as depicted by his struggles being Jain.
+Indra was highlighted as underrated by WhatCulture and forgotten by CBR multiple times.